 For certain advisers to private equity or similar funds, the related performance criteria could raise a number of issues.
 For example, many advisers often pursue a single investment strategy in successive funds, each with similar investment policies and objectives.
 The proposed rule could result in such advisers being required to present the performance of all previous funds (either on a fund-by-fund basis or composite basis depending on the related performance triggering the requirement) any time related performance was presented.
-Additionally, including the performance of an adviser's earliest funds may not be representative of more recent performance for a number of reasons, including that the markets in which many private equity funds invest are dynamic and likely to change considerably over time, because more recent funds may be substantially larger than previous funds, resulting in larger investment team over time.
+Additionally, including the performance of an adviser's earliest funds may not be representative of more recent performance for a number of reasons, including that the markets in which many private equity funds invest are dynamic and likely to change considerably over time, because more recent funds may be substantially larger than previous funds, resulting in larger investments or more diverse investment portfolios and/or due to changes in the investment team over time.
 In addition, for private fund advisers with long firm histories, this requirement may make private placement offering materials and pitch books unduly long and complex.